odoo/documentation/content/applications/productivity/discuss/chatter.rst

 First, select a record with a chatter thread.
 For example, to search a *CRM* opportunity, navigate to :menuselection:`CRM app --> Sales --> My Pipeline`, and click on the Kanban card of an opportunity to open it.
-Then, at the top-right, above the chatter composer, click the :guilabel:`🔍 (magnifying glass)` icon to open the search bar.
+Then, at the top-right, above the chatter composer, click the :icon:`oi-search` :guilabel:`(search)` icon to open the search bar.

-Enter a keyword or phrase into the search bar, then hit :command:`Enter`, or click the :guilabel:`🔍 (magnifying glass)` icon to the right of the search bar.
+Enter a keyword or phrase into the search bar, then hit :command:`Enter`, or click the :icon:`oi-search` :guilabel:`(search)` icon to the right of the search bar.
 Any messages or notes containing the keyword or phrase entered are listed below the search bar, with the keyword highlighted.

 To be taken directly to a particular message in the chatter thread, hover over the upper-right corner of the result to reveal a :guilabel:`Jump` button.
 Click this button to be directed to that